 Details about the qualifications for and service on these organizations’ boards will be available here when there are State Bar appointee vacancies.
 The State Bar will prioritize applicants for appointments on legal aid boards who:

 Note that the State Bar does not reimburse travel-related expenses for appointees to LSC-funded legal aid organizations.
-For additional information on each organization, please visit the specific organization’s website or contact firstname.lastname@example.org.
+For additional information, please visit the specific organization’s website or contact firstname.lastname@example.org.